ocp4-disconnected/config/Install.md

 Once you have the content downloaded, transfer it to your disconnected machine and put in the content directory (i.e. /pods/content)

-### Install the collection on a Disconnected machine
+### Install the Collection on a Disconnected Machine

-Install Required Ansible Collection from the previous step:
+Install required Ansible Collection from the previous step:

  **NOTE:** This will install need the media to be mounted, and the group vars set.